Contact WKW

 317.920.6400

 Request a Free ConsultationThousands of women nationwide are suffering unintended health effects of a leading drug on the contraception market.
-Pending lawsuits allege the makers of Depo-Provera knew that the injectable contraceptive increased a patient’s risk of meningioma brain and spine tumors but failed to warn consumers or pull the drug from the market.
+Pending lawsuits allege the makers of Depo-Provera knew that the injectable contraceptive increased a patient’s risk of meningioma brain tumors but failed to warn consumers or pull the drug from the market.
 As new cases arise, they may be consolidated into multidistrict litigation (MDL), so we urge any past Depo-Provera users to come forward as soon as possible.

-If you or a loved one has been diagnosed with meningioma after using Depo-Provera, contact the medical malpractice attorneys of Wilson Kehoe Winingham.
+If you or a loved one has been diagnosed with a brain meningioma after using Depo-Provera, contact the medical malpractice attorneys of Wilson Kehoe Winingham.
 Call (317) 920-6400 or complete our online contact form for a free, no-obligation case evaluation.

 Depo-Provera is an injectable birth control medication developed by Pfizer, Inc. Its active ingredient is medroxyprogesterone acetate (MPA), a synthetic form of the hormone progesterone.
 Depo-Provera is typically administered as an injection once every three months (about every 12 weeks), making it a long-acting reversible contraceptive method.